Moncé-en-Belin

 The commune is historically in the Haut-Maine part of the province of Maine.

 Toponymy

 The suffix Belin expresses the belonging of the commune to the territory of Belinois.

 During the French Revolution, the town bore the name of Moncé-lès-Le Mans, in reference to the nearby city of Le Mans.

 Geography

 Moncé-en-Belin is located 12 km south of Le Mans, 10 km north-west of Écommoy, and about 8 km from the 24 Hours of Le Mans circuit.
-This city is a part of the community of communes of Orée de Bercé - Belinois, in Sud-Sarthe.
+The commune is a part of the community of communes of Orée de Bercé - Belinois, in southern Sarthe.